 Can I Still Have Surgery While Having Stage Four COPD?

-I seen this statement on our community and a lot of you joined in the conversation and shared your stories of having surgery or not being able to handle surgery.
+I have seen this statement on our community and a lot of you joined in the conversation and shared your stories of having surgery or not being able to handle surgery.
 I feel this answer depends on and is going to be different for everyone and that there are many factors that go into answering this.

 Not all people who have stage four COPD are the same.
 I would think that it would be on a case-by-case basis including the type of surgery, recovery, if you have a caregiver to help you recover and I am sure there are other factors that I’m probably forgetting.